I think this picture captures the essence of what marketing communication needs to do.

 Just like Oatly have done.
 By only talking to themselves and people like them – while irritating everyone else – their marketing team has inadvertently created a niche product.
 This makes it extremely costly to grow sales, because the number of ‘them’ in each country is so limited that the only way to do it is to spread geographically.

 During our analysis, we usually find that the market for the products we work with is much wider than our clients initially thought, and that a lot more people could be switched on to it.
 But each of them may have quite different triggers that will make them consider it.
-For example, when working with Nicorette, we found that some would use it so that they can fit in with their kids – because they believe that their kids think that they stink (sometimes the kids tell them).
-While others would use it so they don’t need to look like loser addicts by having to sit in the smoking box at the airport, or stand out on the street in front of their office.
+For example, when working with Nicorette, we found that some would use it to allow them to fit in with their kids – because they believed that their kids thought that they stank (sometimes the kids tell them).
+While others would use it so they didn’t need to look like loser addicts by having to sit in the smoking box at the airport, or stand out on the street in front of their office.

 Once we’ve found the opportunities – both the product’s appeal and who it will appeal to – it’s relatively easy to exploit them.
 We’ve removed the guesswork from what to say, how to say it, and how to get the message to those that will generate the best return.